nkadel/java-1.6.0-sun-compat-srpm/README.md

 java-1.6.0-sun-compat-srpm
 ==========================

-JPackage Java cpmpatibility package for Oracle's JDK, updated to current release
+Wrapper for rebuilding JPackage Java cpmpatibility package for Oracle's JDK, latest release.

+These are rebuilt from RHEL 5, and kept updated to current release.